-By January 15, 2015 the Chairman of the Van Wagenen Selection Committee will notify the winning applicant, who will be expected to implement the fellowship within six months following notification.
-A formal announcement of the award will be made at the 2014 Annual Meeting of the American Association of Neurological Surgeons.
+By January 15, 2017 the Chairman of the Van Wagenen Selection Committee will notify the winning applicants.
+One fellowship will take place from July 1, 2017 – June 30, 2018 and the other will take place from July 1, 2018 – June 30, 2019.
+A formal announcement of the awards will be made at the 2017 AANS Annual Scientific Meeting.

 Click here for a Yearbook of Past Van Wagenen Fellows

-If you have any questions about the fellowship offered through the Neurosurgery Research and Education Foundation (NREF) of the American Association of Neurological Surgeons, please feel free to contact our office at 847-378-0500 or by email at email@example.com.
+For questions about this AANS fellowship offered through the Neurosurgery Research and Education Foundation (NREF), please contact our office at 847.378.0500 or by email at email@example.com.